dekart-xyz/www/content/docs/security/secure-your-instance.md

 ---
-title: "Use with Your Data"
+title: "Securing your Dekart instance"
 description: "Using Dekart with your team/company internal/private datasets"
 date: 2021-02-21T09:17:56+01:00
 lastmod: 2021-02-21T09:17:56+01:00